QUINTIX/blinky/BUILDING.md

 ```

 ### Creating the Mac Bundle

+[**edit:** _This is broken.
+Makefile has not been updated for this to still work, and the makefile is in the process of being deprecated.
+Furthermore, macOS Big Sur does not support 32bit.
+At all._ ]

 I don't actually understand how Mac builds work currently.
 I am piggiebacking
 off TyrQuake's Makefile "bundles" task with some workarounds to compensate for